lokidoki102/tp/docs/DeveloperGuide.md

 ### Deleting a Person

 Prerequisites:
-- List all persons using the list command.
-Make sure there are 7 people in the list. <br>
+- List all persons using the `list` command.
+Make sure there are at least 1 person in the list. <br>

 1. **Valid index**